pryrt/nppStuff/CommunityForum/FAQ/InstallAndRunPythonScript.md

 This FAQ is in two main sections, with the full details having three main points:

 - **Simple Version** ⇒ This assumes you have a normal Notepad++ installation, and that the script is compatible with PythonScript 2.
 (The script author will tell you if it is not compatible with PythonScript 2)
-- **Full Details** ⇒ This provides extra details, for how to work with edge cases, and gives you a fuller understanding of what's going on.
+- **Full Details** ⇒ This provides extra details, including how to use either PythonScript 2 or PythonScript 3, details for how to work with edge cases, and gives you a fuller understanding of what's going on.
-   - **Installation** ⇒ Describes how to install and configure the PythonScript plugin, and how to create a new script to paste the contents of a script that you are copying from somewhere else
+   - **Installation** ⇒ Describes how to install and configure the PythonScript plugin (both PythonScript 2 and PythonScript 3), and how to create a new script to paste the contents of a script that you are copying from somewhere else
    - **Usage -- How to Run the Script** ⇒ Describes how to run the script, once you've installed the plugin and created the script with its contents.
    - **Footnotes** ⇒ Gives additional details.
 The FAQ will link to the appropriate footnote with a link like [Footnote N](#footnotes "Footnote N"), or you can just scroll down to that section to see the footnote referenced.

+To reiterate: this FAQ applies to both PythonScript 2 and PythonScript 3: the procedures are essentially identical, except for plugin installation.

 ## Simple Version